 Year one is shared with students taking BSc (Hons) Forensic Science, so should you discover the scientific aspects of the course to be more appealing, there is the option to switch degrees at the end of the year.
 In your second and final year, you’ll custom build your curriculum; selecting options that bring your education in line with your interests and career goals.
 To lend valuable real world experience to your resume, you’ll undertake a five or 30-week work placement in year three, depending on the length of the course you choose.
 This is the perfect outlet to put the theory and techniques learnt on campus into practice, plus meet career contacts that may help you once you graduate.

-According to Unistats, 94% of our final year students say that our staff are good at explaining things.
-Join us on live chat now to find out more, or register to meet us at an Open Day.
+89% of our final year students agree our staff are good at explaining things – join us on live chat now to find out more, or register to meet us at an open day.

 Interested in studying this course part-time?
 Enquire now.

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.

 September 2019, September 2020

 3 years with an optional short placement, or 4 years with a minimum 30-week placement

 The Chartered Society of Forensic Sciences